 Participants were recruited from the HCS (17), a study originally established to examine the relationship between growth in early life and adult diseases such as cardiovascular conditions and musculoskeletal diseases.
 The study design is described in detail elsewhere (17).
 In brief, participants were born between 1931-1939, and were still currently living in Hertfordshire at the time of study.
 In this phase of the study, performed in 2011, 258 participants were recruited randomly selected from the total number, but all based in East Hertfordshire, 128 men and 130 women.
 Trained study nurses visited participants at home and administered questionnaires including, demographics, lifestyle, and current physical activity levels.
 Lifestyle factors included smoking status (current or historical), and alcohol consumption (units consumed per week).
 Duration of current physical activity in the past 14 days was reported using the validated LASA Physical Activity Questionnaire (LAPAQ).
 Frequency and duration of activities over the past 2 weeks were recorded, including walking outside, cycling, gardening, a maximum of two sports, and light/heavy household work.
 Anthropometry measurements including height and weight were measured, and Body Mass Index (BMI) was calculated.
 Height was measured to the nearest 0.001 m using a stadiometer.
 Weight was measured to the nearest 0.1 kg using a calibrated scale.
 Body mass index (BMI) was calculated as weight in kilograms divided by height in squared meters.
 Hip BMD was measured on participants using a Lunar Prodigy dual x-ray absorptiometry (DXA) scanner.

 Personal recall of previous participation of WBPA was used in this study.
 Participants answered the following question: how often did you take part in sports and leisure time exercise involving weight bearing activity? (e.g., running, racquet sports, football, rugby, hockey, and dancing – not including walking, cycling, or swimming) for each of four age groups.
-The age groups were: >age 18 years, aged 18-29 years, ages 30-49 years and ≥50 years.
+The age groups were: <age 18 years, aged 18-29 years, ages 30-49 years and ≥50 years.
 Responses were categorised as none, once a month, once a week and more than once a week.
+The responses were scored as 0 for none, 1 for once a month, 2 for once a week and 3 for more than once a week to calculate a cumulative lifetime activity score.

 The East and North Hertfordshire Ethical Committees granted approval for the study (10/HO311/590), and written informed consent was obtained from all participants.